 Generalist hemiparasites usually grow in mixed plant communities and have the opportunity to parasitize a diverse range of plant hosts.
 A century of experiments and dozens of publications have documented hemiparasite growth in response to host in the largest clade of parasitic plants, the Orobanchaceae [8-12].
 These studies have shown that hemiparasites benefit most from hosts that are large, have a high nitrogen content, and lack or have weak mechanisms of defence to parasite attack [13, 14].
 These benefits have been shown for multiple aspects of parasite performance including survival [15], biomass [9], and reproductive output [16].
 The dominant paradigm is that such traits are associated with particular plant functional groups such as legumes, grasses, or forbs, with legumes often the best hosts [9, 17].
 However, substantial variation in host quality within functional groups suggests functional group alone is not be a good predictor of host quality [17].
 From an evolutionary perspective, it would be surprising if a single functional group uniformly represented the best hosts for the thousands of hemiparasites in the ~32 million year old radiation of the Orobanchaceae [18], when these species vary considerably in the hosts with which they co-occur, due to their very diverse geographic ranges and habitats they frequent.

 In addition, or alternatively, to host functional group, there are a number of non-mutually exclusive host attributes that may affect the performance of hemiparasitic plants.
 First, functional groups include some monophyletic clades such as legumes and grasses, and some unnatural groupings such as forbs, which are paraphyletic with legumes and woody taxa nested within.
 As such, the performance of hemiparasites may be better predicted by host phylogeny rather than functional group, with some clades possessing attributes that confer good parasite growth.
 Second, we may expect different host life history strategies to affect parasite performance, due to differences in resource accessibility and allocation [19] or relative carbon and nitrogen content of annuals and perennials [20].
 Finally, we would expect that if the performance of generalist parasites is governed by specific interactions between parasite and host, host quality would vary on a species-by-species basis.
-If specific parasite-host interactions underlie parasite fitness, this would raise the prospect of congeneric parasite species becoming locally adapted to different host species, as widely predicted in theoretical models of parasitism [21].
+If specific parasite-host interactions underlie parasite fitness, this would raise the prospect of congeneric parasite species becoming adapted to different host species, as widely predicted in theoretical models of parasitism [21].
 Determining how host type affects parasite performance requires experimentation with a range of host and parasite species, detailed characterisation of parasite fitness, and appropriate analyses accounting for the phylogenetic relationships of hosts.

 Here we use the facultative generalist parasite Euphrasia to investigate multiple determinants of host-dependent parasite performance.
 This genus is an ideal model for studying parasite-host interactions as it is experimentally tractable, with plants being small in size and easy to cultivate with a rapid annual lifecycle [22].
 Euphrasia species also co-occur with diverse hosts due to its wide distribution range and prevalence in different habitats [23].
 We test the host-attributes that determine parasite performance using two common garden experiments with a range of hosts that co-occur with Euphrasia in natural populations, and some novel hosts.
 In Experiment 1, we (1) characterise host-dependent survival and variation in host-dependent reproductive output throughout the lifecycle of hemiparasitic Euphrasia and (2) identify the general host attributes such as functional group or life history that affect hemiparasite growth, accounting for phylogenetic relationships of the host species.
 In Experiment 2, we (3) investigate how parasite-host interactions determine performance of diverse Euphrasia species grown with different hosts.